-6 days Phong Nha and Ke Bang, Hue and Hoi An
+6 days Phong Nha, Hue and Hoi An

-Phong Nha, Ke Bang National Park, Vinh Moc Tunnels, Hue, My Son Temples and Hoi An.
+Phong Nha National Park, Vinh Moc Tunnels, Hue, My Son Temples and Hoi An

-Discover the spirit of Centre Vietnam on a trip from Phong Nha and Ke Bang National Park to Hue and Hoi An.
-This trip offers jungle trekking through tropical forest.
+Discover the spirit of Centre Vietnam on a trip from Phong Nha National Park to Hue and Hoi An.
+This trip offers jungle trekking through the tropical forest of Phong Nha National Park, home to the largest caves in the world.

 Experiencing the monuments, and stepping back into the world of the country's last emperors in Hue, soaking up the old-world charm of Hoi An.
 And seeing the fascinating My Son Temples.